QA3264/CleanGetDataProject/CodeBook.md

 ### The following changes were made to the names of 79 measurement variables to make them more descriptive:

-- " " (space) was introduced among components of variables to make them more readable
+- Names of all variables were converted to lower case
-- "t" at the begin of variable was changed to "Time Domain "
+- "t" at the begin of variable was changed to "timedomain"
-- "f" at the begin of variable was changed to "Frequency Domain "
+- "f" at the begin of variable was changed to "frequencydomain "
-- "Acc" in the name of variable was changed to " Accelerometer"
+- "Acc" in the name of variable was changed to "accelerometer"
-- "Gyro"in the name of variable was changed to " Gyroscope"
+- "Gyro"in the name of variable was changed to "gyroscope"
-- "Mag" in the name of variable was changed to " Magnitude" = "X" was changed to "X Axis"
+- "Mag" in the name of variable was changed to "magnitude"
-= "Y" was changed to "Y Axis"
-- "Z" was changed to  "Z Axis"
 - "()" was removed from the variable names
+- duplicate words were removed (e.g. first "Body" from "BodyBody")

 - The units used for the accelerations are 'g's (gravity of earth -> 9.80665 m/seg2).
 - The gyroscope units are rad/seg.

- [1] "Time Domain Body Accelerometer mean-X Axis"
- [2] "Time Domain Body Accelerometer mean-Y Axis"
- [3] "Time Domain Body Accelerometer mean-Z Axis"
- [4] "Time Domain Body Accelerometer std-X Axis"
- [5] "Time Domain Body Accelerometer std-Y Axis"
- [6] "Time Domain Body Accelerometer std-Z Axis"
- [7] "Time Domain Gravity Accelerometer mean-X Axis"
- [8] "Time Domain Gravity Accelerometer mean-Y Axis"
- [9] "Time Domain Gravity Accelerometer mean-Z Axis"
-[10] "Time Domain Gravity Accelerometer std-X Axis"
-[11] "Time Domain Gravity Accelerometer std-Y Axis"
-[12] "Time Domain Gravity Accelerometer std-Z Axis"
-[13] "Time Domain Body Accelerometer Jerk mean-X Axis"
-[14] "Time Domain Body Accelerometer Jerk mean-Y Axis"
-[15] "Time Domain Body Accelerometer Jerk mean-Z Axis"
-[16] "Time Domain Body Accelerometer Jerk std-X Axis"
-[17] "Time Domain Body Accelerometer Jerk std-Y Axis"
-[18] "Time Domain Body Accelerometer Jerk std-Z Axis"
-[19] "Time Domain Body Gyroscope mean-X Axis"
-[20] "Time Domain Body Gyroscope mean-Y Axis"
-[21] "Time Domain Body Gyroscope mean-Z Axis"
-[22] "Time Domain Body Gyroscope std-X Axis"
-[23] "Time Domain Body Gyroscope std-Y Axis"
-[24] "Time Domain Body Gyroscope std-Z Axis"
-[25] "Time Domain Body Gyroscope Jerk mean-X Axis"
-[26] "Time Domain Body Gyroscope Jerk mean-Y Axis"
-[27] "Time Domain Body Gyroscope Jerk mean-Z Axis"
-[28] "Time Domain Body Gyroscope Jerk std-X Axis"
-[29] "Time Domain Body Gyroscope Jerk std-Y Axis"
-[30] "Time Domain Body Gyroscope Jerk std-Z Axis"
-[31] "Time Domain Body Accelerometer Magnitude mean"
-[32] "Time Domain Body Accelerometer Magnitude std"
-[33] "Time Domain Gravity Accelerometer Magnitude mean"
-[34] "Time Domain Gravity Accelerometer Magnitude std"
-[35] "Time Domain Body Accelerometer Jerk Magnitude mean"
-[36] "Time Domain Body Accelerometer Jerk Magnitude std"
-[37] "Time Domain Body Gyroscope Magnitude mean"
-[38] "Time Domain Body Gyroscope Magnitude std"
-[39] "Time Domain Body Gyroscope Jerk Magnitude mean"
-[40] "Time Domain Body Gyroscope Jerk Magnitude std"
-[41] "Frequency Domain Body Accelerometer mean-X Axis"
-[42] "Frequency Domain Body Accelerometer mean-Y Axis"
-[43] "Frequency Domain Body Accelerometer mean-Z Axis"
-[44] "Frequency Domain Body Accelerometer std-X Axis"
-[45] "Frequency Domain Body Accelerometer std-Y Axis"
-[46] "Frequency Domain Body Accelerometer std-Z Axis"
-[47] "Frequency Domain Body Accelerometer meanFreq-X Axis"
-[48] "Frequency Domain Body Accelerometer meanFreq-Y Axis"
-[49] "Frequency Domain Body Accelerometer meanFreq-Z Axis"
-[50] "Frequency Domain Body Accelerometer Jerk mean-X Axis"
-[51] "Frequency Domain Body Accelerometer Jerk mean-Y Axis"
-[52] "Frequency Domain Body Accelerometer Jerk mean-Z Axis"
-[53] "Frequency Domain Body Accelerometer Jerk std-X Axis"
-[54] "Frequency Domain Body Accelerometer Jerk std-Y Axis"
-[55] "Frequency Domain Body Accelerometer Jerk std-Z Axis"
-[56] "Frequency Domain Body Accelerometer Jerk meanFreq-X Axis"
-[57] "Frequency Domain Body Accelerometer Jerk meanFreq-Y Axis"
-[58] "Frequency Domain Body Accelerometer Jerk meanFreq-Z Axis"
-[59] "Frequency Domain Body Gyroscope mean-X Axis"
-[60] "Frequency Domain Body Gyroscope mean-Y Axis"
-[61] "Frequency Domain Body Gyroscope mean-Z Axis"
-[62] "Frequency Domain Body Gyroscope std-X Axis"
-[63] "Frequency Domain Body Gyroscope std-Y Axis"
-[64] "Frequency Domain Body Gyroscope std-Z Axis"
-[65] "Frequency Domain Body Gyroscope meanFreq-X Axis"
-[66] "Frequency Domain Body Gyroscope meanFreq-Y Axis"
-[67] "Frequency Domain Body Gyroscope meanFreq-Z Axis"
-[68] "Frequency Domain Body Accelerometer Magnitude mean"
-[69] "Frequency Domain Body Accelerometer Magnitude std"
-[70] "Frequency Domain Body Accelerometer Magnitude meanFreq"
-[71] "Frequency Domain Body Accelerometer Jerk Magnitude mean"
-[72] "Frequency Domain Body Accelerometer Jerk Magnitude std"
-[73] "Frequency Domain Body Accelerometer Jerk Magnitude meanFreq"
-[74] "Frequency Domain Body Gyroscope Magnitude mean"
-[75] "Frequency Domain Body Gyroscope Magnitude std"
-[76] "Frequency Domain Body Gyroscope Magnitude meanFreq"
-[77] "Frequency Domain Body Gyroscope Jerk Magnitude mean"
-[78] "Frequency Domain Body Gyroscope Jerk Magnitude std"
-[79] "Frequency Domain Body Gyroscope Jerk Magnitude meanFreq"
+ [1] "timedomainbodyaccelerometermean-x"
+ [2] "timedomainbodyaccelerometermean-y"
+ [3] "timedomainbodyaccelerometermean-z"
+ [4] "timedomainbodyaccelerometerstd-x"
+ [5] "timedomainbodyaccelerometerstd-y"
+ [6] "timedomainbodyaccelerometerstd-z"
+ [7] "timedomaingravityaccelerometermean-x"
+ [8] "timedomaingravityaccelerometermean-y"
+ [9] "timedomaingravityaccelerometermean-z"
+[10] "timedomaingravityaccelerometerstd-x"
+[11] "timedomaingravityaccelerometerstd-y"
+[12] "timedomaingravityaccelerometerstd-z"
+[13] "timedomainbodyaccelerometerjerkmean-x"
+[14] "timedomainbodyaccelerometerjerkmean-y"
+[15] "timedomainbodyaccelerometerjerkmean-z"
+[16] "timedomainbodyaccelerometerjerkstd-x"
+[17] "timedomainbodyaccelerometerjerkstd-y"
+[18] "timedomainbodyaccelerometerjerkstd-z"
+[19] "timedomainbodygyroscopemean-x"
+[20] "timedomainbodygyroscopemean-y"
+[21] "timedomainbodygyroscopemean-z"
+[22] "timedomainbodygyroscopestd-x"
+[23] "timedomainbodygyroscopestd-y"
+[24] "timedomainbodygyroscopestd-z"
+[25] "timedomainbodygyroscopejerkmean-x"
+[26] "timedomainbodygyroscopejerkmean-y"
+[27] "timedomainbodygyroscopejerkmean-z"
+[28] "timedomainbodygyroscopejerkstd-x"
+[29] "timedomainbodygyroscopejerkstd-y"
+[30] "timedomainbodygyroscopejerkstd-z"
+[31] "timedomainbodyaccelerometermagnitudemean"
+[32] "timedomainbodyaccelerometermagnitudestd"
+[33] "timedomaingravityaccelerometermagnitudemean"
+[34] "timedomaingravityaccelerometermagnitudestd"
+[35] "timedomainbodyaccelerometerjerkmagnitudemean"
+[36] "timedomainbodyaccelerometerjerkmagnitudestd"
+[37] "timedomainbodygyroscopemagnitudemean"
+[38] "timedomainbodygyroscopemagnitudestd"
+[39] "timedomainbodygyroscopejerkmagnitudemean"
+[40] "timedomainbodygyroscopejerkmagnitudestd"
+[41] "frequencydomainbodyaccelerometermean-x"
+[42] "frequencydomainbodyaccelerometermean-y"
+[43] "frequencydomainbodyaccelerometermean-z"
+[44] "frequencydomainbodyaccelerometerstd-x"
+[45] "frequencydomainbodyaccelerometerstd-y"
+[46] "frequencydomainbodyaccelerometerstd-z"
+[47] "frequencydomainbodyaccelerometermeanfreq-x"
+[48] "frequencydomainbodyaccelerometermeanfreq-y"
+[49] "frequencydomainbodyaccelerometermeanfreq-z"
+[50] "frequencydomainbodyaccelerometerjerkmean-x"
+[51] "frequencydomainbodyaccelerometerjerkmean-y"
+[52] "frequencydomainbodyaccelerometerjerkmean-z"
+[53] "frequencydomainbodyaccelerometerjerkstd-x"
+[54] "frequencydomainbodyaccelerometerjerkstd-y"
+[55] "frequencydomainbodyaccelerometerjerkstd-z"
+[56] "frequencydomainbodyaccelerometerjerkmeanfreq-x"
+[57] "frequencydomainbodyaccelerometerjerkmeanfreq-y"
+[58] "frequencydomainbodyaccelerometerjerkmeanfreq-z"
+[59] "frequencydomainbodygyroscopemean-x"
+[60] "frequencydomainbodygyroscopemean-y"
+[61] "frequencydomainbodygyroscopemean-z"
+[62] "frequencydomainbodygyroscopestd-x"
+[63] "frequencydomainbodygyroscopestd-y"
+[64] "frequencydomainbodygyroscopestd-z"
+[65] "frequencydomainbodygyroscopemeanfreq-x"
+[66] "frequencydomainbodygyroscopemeanfreq-y"
+[67] "frequencydomainbodygyroscopemeanfreq-z"
+[68] "frequencydomainbodyaccelerometermagnitudemean"
+[69] "frequencydomainbodyaccelerometermagnitudestd"
+[70] "frequencydomainbodyaccelerometermagnitudemeanfreq"
+[71] "frequencydomainbodyaccelerometerjerkmagnitudemean"
+[72] "frequencydomainbodyaccelerometerjerkmagnitudestd"
+[73] "frequencydomainbodyaccelerometerjerkmagnitudemeanfreq"
+[74] "frequencydomainbodygyroscopemagnitudemean"
+[75] "frequencydomainbodygyroscopemagnitudestd"
+[76] "frequencydomainbodygyroscopemagnitudemeanfreq"
+[77] "frequencydomainbodygyroscopejerkmagnitudemean"
+[78] "frequencydomainbodygyroscopejerkmagnitudestd"
+[79] "frequencydomainbodygyroscopejerkmagnitudemeanfreq"